Which is more critical than a resume from a professional resume writer or a superb career network?

 Networking strategies have never changed since the 1960s: Networking will work for you, too.
 As a professional resume writer, I always urge my clients that networking is essential, just as crucial as the resume.
 On your professional resume, you will probably emphasize strong communication skills.
 Put those skills to work as you get your job search going.

 Most jobs are available to networkers if you uncover them.
 Why?
 Studies repeatedly show that it is because people do the hiring and people are less comfortable with strangers.
-Get an introduction to a company and you will start out the job search process with a greater comfort level than you could by entering the process as a total stranger.
+Get an introduction to a company, and you will start the job search process with a higher comfort level than you could by entering the process as a total stranger.

-From that first phone call to having a cup of coffee with friends to brainstorming about the direction of your career to emailing former colleagues you haven’t kept in touch with.
-There are many networking approaches that can accelerate your job search.
+From that first phone call to having a cup of coffee with friends to brainstorming about the direction of your career to emailing former colleagues, you haven’t kept in touch.
+There are many ways to network to accelerate your job search.

 “It’s the old-boy network,” used to be an excuse, sometimes a reasonable one, for not getting the job.
 Today, great job-hunting means joining the network.

 How do you network effectively?
 Don’t just tell yourself that you’ll do a better job of keeping in touch with friends, former colleagues, school alumni, and former teammates or that you will be more disciplined about handing out your business card at gatherings.
 No. It won’t work.
-To advance your job search, you need to cultivate actively and expand the circle of people you regularly keep in touch with.
+To advance your job search, you need to cultivate actively and expand the circle of associates.
 That means a plan.

 Organize your activities.
 You likely have acquaintances that can lead you to professional contacts and interviews, or just other people to help identify more contacts.
 Keep track of these individuals using a written routine and calendar.
 Include names, phone numbers, email addresses, and-critically-descriptions of how you plan to keep in touch.